 Valerie has extensive experience in working with Indigenous communities across Alberta, in Saskatchewan and British Columbia on land use studies, reconciliation efforts, heritage preservation, historic resource management, protection of culturally significant sites and consultation.

 Prior to joining the Government of Alberta, Valerie worked as a researcher with a focus on applied historical research.
 Graduating with an Honors in Natives Studies, from the Faculty of Native Studies, University of Alberta, Valerie’s thesis focus was on historic Métis communities in Alberta.
 Valerie has been with the Government of Alberta for 13 years, for the last 8 years she has been in the role of Director of the Aboriginal Heritage Section in the Historic Resources Management Branch with Alberta Culture, Multiculturalism and the Status of Women.

 Valerie is passionate about Indigenous heritage and is committed to working towards meeting the Truth and Reconciliation’s Calls to Action and recognizing the United Nations Declaration on the Rights of Indigenous Peoples within a cultural resource and heritage management setting.
 Valerie is Co-Chair of the Indigenous Engagement Working Group, for the Federal-Provincial/Territorial Table on Culture and Heritage (FPTCH) and enjoys working in collaboration with colleagues across Canada in different provincial, territorial and federal organizations.

 Valerie has recently sat on the City of St. Albert’s Heritage Advisory Committee and is a current member of the National Trust for Canada.

 LLB, BS - Board Member

 Katherine Murphy was appointed to the Influence Mentoring Society Board of Directors in October 2021.
 Katherine is a strategic and innovative leader, with expertise in governance, law, policy, engagement, and communications.
-A collaborative consensus-builder, Katherine has extensive experience working with government, Indigenous peoples, industry and stakeholders in the context of Canada’s rapidly evolving energy industry.
+A collaborative consensus-builder, Katherine has extensive experience working with government, Indigenous peoples, industry and stakeholders in the context of public safety and energy industries.